Investment Decisions Shaped by ESG Considerations

 supporting medical research through firm ownership structure.

-portfolio managers and analysts seek to incorporate ESG issues into process.
+investment professionals seek to incorporate ESG issues into process.

 Sustainable Investment Council representatives strengthen our investment-led approach.